Rufus For Real

 Do I have to use Russet potatotes?

-All you have to do to make the soup thicker is mash more of the potato.
-The more you mash, the thicker the consistency of this soup becomes.
+Simply mash more of the potatoes.
+The more you mash, the thicker the soup will become.

 Can I make this recipe vegetarian?